 Additionally, depending on the procedure, patients may face other unique risks.
 As any surgical error lawyers in Chicago Heights know, these include:

 - Organ damage — organ perforation can occur during many plastic surgery procedures.
 The equipment used to perform liposuction may especially put patients at risk for organ damage.

 - Deep vein thrombosis — some procedures raise the risk of DVT, which involves the formation of a blood clot in deep veins.
 This clot can break free to cause pulmonary embolism, or blockage of an artery in the lungs, which can be deadly.

-Determining whether medical care was substandard is often challenging, since doctors usually must make subjective decisions based on unique circumstances.
-Generally, victims must prove a doctor provided negligent medical care through the testimony of an expert witness.
+Determining whether medical care was substandard is often challenging.
+Doctors typically must make subjective decisions based on unique circumstances.
+Generally, victims must prove that a doctor provided negligent medical care through the testimony of an expert witness.
 In Illinois, this witness must be licensed in the same discipline as the treating medical professional.
 The witness also must devote significant attention to this discipline.